mingzhangyang/color-awesome/USER_GUIDE.md

 ### Exporting
 - Save individual colors to your collection
-- Export color palettes as JSON, CSS, or ASE (Adobe Swatch Exchange)
+- Export colors and palettes as JSON from the Collection view
 - Copy hex codes directly to clipboard

 ## 🗂️ Color Collection